 At the end of the day, it’s also worth mentioning that keeping a credit card you didn’t want could be good for your credit score.
 Even if you decide not to use the card, you’ll still have positive information reported to the bureaus each month.
 But if the card comes with an expensive annual fee, it’s better to close your account than lose money every year.
 Many issuers charge an annual fee when you open an account and then every 12 months on your account anniversary.
 Others won’t make you pay an annual fee if you cancel your account before the close of the billing cycle in which it’s charged.

+You can get a Credit One credit score for free simply by registering for online account access on the Credit One website, if you’re a Credit One cardholder.
 Credit One now offers free credit scores from Experian.
-Credit One cardholders can access their free credit score simply by registering for online account access on the Credit One website.
-This credit score, along with a summary of your credit report, is updated once per month.
+Your credit score, along with a summary of your credit report, is updated once per month.… read full answer

-Offering free credit score access to their cardholders is a recent move by Credit One.
-In doing so, they join the ranks of many other card issuers.
-Keeping track of credit scores may be especially important to Credit One cardholders because many of them are in the process of rebuilding their credit.… read full answer
+By offering free credit score access to their cardholders, Credit One joined the ranks of many other card issuers.
+Keeping track of credit scores may be especially important to Credit One cardholders because many of them are in the process of rebuilding their credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.